Wednesday, January 27, 2016

 Also on the sculpture theme, the kids have a clay building class on this day.
 If they're allowed to build from their imaginations, I hope that they don't choose to build female reproductive systems!

-SATURDAY/SUNDAY: Ballet, ice skating, and Mandarin on Saturday, and *maybe* we're also going to the Varsity Vocals Quarter Finals, because Will and I are major dorks who looooooove watching show choirs.
+SATURDAY/SUNDAY: Ballet, ice skating, and Mandarin on Saturday, and *maybe* we're also going to the Varsity Vocals Quarter Finals, because the big kid and I are major dorks who looooooove watching show choirs.
 There.
 I said it.

 On Sunday, then, after such an epic week, I am fully committed to spending the day in my pajamas, and getting as much of the rest of the family as I can to go along with me on this.